Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: What's the best way to move around the city?

 A: The Ride app.
 It's like Uber but Ethiopian, and it's cheap — a cross-city trip costs 200-400 ETB ($3.50-7).
-The Addis Ababa Light Rail has two lines, is clean, and costs 6 ETB per ride, but it gets crushingly crowded at rush hour.
-Blue minibuses are the cheapest option (5-10 ETB) but routes are unmarked and confusing.
+The Addis Ababa Light Rail runs two lines, stays clean, and costs 6 ETB per ride, though it gets crushingly crowded at rush hour.
+Blue minibuses are the cheapest option (5-10 ETB) but the routes go unmarked and confusing.

 For Merkato, use a guide who arranges transport.
 For Entoto, take a taxi.
 For everything else, Ride.